agabor/recolorimage/specs.md

 - **Constants**:
   - Threshold
 - **Process**:
-  - Determines wether the grayScaleDistance is lower than the threshold or not.
+  - Determines whether the grayScaleDistance is lower than the threshold or not.
 - **Returns**
   - True / False